 "The 153 was the base engine in Chevy II's in '63-69.
 It is from the GM 6 cyl. family 153, 181, 194, 230, 250, 292.
 It is not the Iron Duke!!
 The basic 153 has about 90 hp; this is not a whole lot more than an F-head.
 However the F-head has one major flaw; it cannot rev above 3200RPM and survive for any length of time.
 Most end up with thrown rods because some unknowing soul tried to keep up with freeway traffic.
 They weren't designed to be driven above 50 mph, and even with an overdrive they don't have the power for that kind of use.
 The Chev is quite happy buzzing along at 3000 all day long.
 With 5.38 gears and a Warn OD and 31" tires you should be running about 2400rpms at 65mph.

 "There is no engine swap that I know of that doesn't take a significant amount of work!
 (L-heads don't count.)
-I would suggest that you get the engine swap book for Jeeps from Advance Adapters; it's well worth the $10 and it will answer all of your questions.
+I would suggest that you get information from Advance Adapters.
 The 153/181 swap requires the same basic procedure as any Chevy engine swap.
 You must change motor mounts, exhaust routing, clutch actuation.
 And yes, you must use an adapter between the bellhousing and the transmission.
 But did you know that lots of Jeeps have adapters there anyway?
 My '60 CJ-5 came with a T98 4 spd. and there was an adapter between the bellhousing and trans.

 "I have seen no less than 25 flatfender Jeeps with these small Chevy engines in them, so its a very do-able project.
 The way you tell one of these engines from an Iron Duke is the valve cover, which is rectangular with round corners; the ID's valve cover has about 15-16 facets.
 153's came in Chevy II's from '63-69 and in Postal Jeeps '67-71.
 All parts from the front and back of the engines -- water, alternators, bellhousings, clutches, etc. -- interchange with all Chev 6 cyl. except 292.
 Good Luck."